meeo11/meeo11/README.md

 ## ⏳ What I'm doing now:
-I'm developing a project for Redmi Note 7 🚀.
+I'm developing and fixing problems on EDK2 for Redmi Note 7 🚀.
 <br />

 ### 📩 Connect with me: